GSA/fedramp-gov/_policy/2024-11-08-FedRAMP-SAR-Appendix-B-Moderate-Security-Requirements-Traceability-Matrix-Template.md

   - FedRAMP Security Package

 ---
-The FedRAMP Moderate Security Test Case Procedures Template provides a standard risk and controls template for assessing baseline controls and helps to drive consistency in 3PAO annual assessment testing.
+The FedRAMP Moderate Security Requirements Traceability Matrix Template provides a standard risk and controls template for assessing baseline controls and helps to drive consistency in 3PAO annual assessment testing.
 3PAOs use this workbook to test selected baseline controls per required test procedures and document any control deficiencies and findings.